 The name ‘Listowel’ derives from the Irish, Lios Tuathal, which means ‘Tuathal’s ringfort’.
 It is a market town in County Kerry on the river Feale, the largest river in North Kerry.

-Our unique festival which celebrates 50 years in 2020, is the birthplace of many of Ireland’s prominent writers including John B. Keane, Bryan MacMahon, George Fitzmaurice, Seamus Wilmot, Brendan Kennelly, Gabriel Fitzmaurice and Maurice Walsh.
+Our unique festival which celebrates 50 years of Listowel Writers’ Week Festivals in 2021, is the birthplace of many of Ireland’s prominent writers including John B. Keane, Bryan MacMahon, George Fitzmaurice, Seamus Wilmot, Brendan Kennelly, Gabriel Fitzmaurice and Maurice Walsh.